An icon representing a D-pad of a gamepad

 I started drawing 4 different versions with slightly different dimensions on Procreate for iPad.
 I already had all the components in hand so I already knew that the size of the screen and the depth of all the things were a constant.
 I made tiny changes in the position of the d-pad, the other buttons, and the length of the handles.
 The idea was to see which one looked more natural.

-I modeled the console out of a rectangular box using t-splines.
+I modeled the console out of a rectangular box using t-splines in Autodesk Fusion 360.
 I basically defined one of the halves as a mirror of the other one (the green line on the screenshot) and started pulling its vectors until I got the shape I was looking for.

 It took several iterations to get it right.
 One thing is drawing something on the screen and another different thing is to have it in its physical form.
 Also, 3d printing has its own set of constraints that you need to respect.